Austria country brief

 Bilateral economic and trade relationship

-In 2012 Austria was Australia's 43rd largest merchandise trading partner.
-Following a four year increase in Australian exports to Austria from 2008 to 2011, total exports fell to $89 million in 2012 from $125 million in 2011.
+In 2013 Austria was Australia's 45th largest merchandise trading partner.
+Following a four year increase in Australian exports to Austria from 2008 to 2011, total exports fell to $89 million in 2013 from $125 million in 2011.
 Australia’s main exports to Austria were leather, gold coin and legal tender coin, civil engineering equipment, electrical circuit equipment, and computer parts & accessories.
-Austrian exports to Australia totalled A$863 million, with civil engineering equipment and parts, non-alcoholic beverages, pharmaceutical products and motor cycles and cycles comprising the major Austrian exports to Australia.
+Austrian exports to Australia totalled A$829 million, with motor cycles and cycles, non-alcoholic beverages, pharmaceutical products and medicaments comprising the major Austrian exports to Australia.
 The primary services trade between Australia and Austria is tourism.
 134,800 Australians visited Austria in 2012 and almost 15,000 Austrians visited Australia in 2012-13.

 Total Australian investment in Austria was $1.5 billion in 2012, primarily focused in the medical equipment, transport, financial services, the retail and mining sectors.
 Austrian investment in Australia was over $3.3 billion in 2012.
 Around 70 Austrian companies have production facilities, sales offices and/or representative offices in Australia.
 Another 500 companies maintain regular business contact with Australia.
 Austrian investment is mainly in the areas of machinery, oil production, railway construction, communication systems, gambling and the electrical industry.